ChosenArchitect/Bounds-1.12-Modpack/README.md

 # Bounds 1.12 Modpack [![Discord](https://img.shields.io/discord/262030232683413504.svg?logo=discord&logoWidth=18&colorB=7289DA)](https://discord.gg/4YbSd6K) [![Twitter Follow](https://img.shields.io/twitter/follow/ChosenArchitect.svg?style=social&label=Follow)](https://twitter.com/ChosenArchitect)

 Bounds is a 1.12 Vanilla+ Hardcore Modpack.
 This pack is centered around progressing through Better With Mods.
-You start off in a world with nothing and are faced with tough mobs and world generation that forces you to upgrade your tools and armor.
-You will have to work for your map and other tools.
+You start off in a world with nothing and are faced with tough mobs and world generation that forces you to explore and find new structures.
+You will need to work for the tools that you would normally take for granted.
 If you can survive you will prosper and have the world at your fingertips.

 ## Info
 This modpack was made by [ChosenArchitect](https://www.youtube.com/ChosenArchitect)